 \begin{lemma} There is a natural analytic embedding of $\mathcal{Y}_{\pi}^{0}$ into $\hat{\mathcal{Y}}_{\pi}^{0}$.

 \end{lemma}

 Next, we study the moduli spaces of holomorphic discs in $X$ with boundary on a Lagrangian $L \subset X^0$ of vanishing Maslov class.
 Since $D$ is an anticanonical divisor, stable holomorphic discs whose intersection number with $D$ is $1$ have Maslov index equal to $2$.
 Assumption \ref{ass:nef} implies that there are no discs of negative Maslov index, and that those of vanishing Maslov index are disjoint from $D$.
-For each unitary local system $\nabla$ on $L$ and each action cutoff $E$ we obtain a $\Lambda_0/ T^{E} \Lambda_{0}$-valued de Rham cochain
+For each unitary local system $\nabla$ on $L$, choice of almost complex structure $J$, and action cutoff $E$ we obtain a $\Lambda_0/ T^{E} \Lambda_{0}$-valued de Rham cochain

 which is closed with respect to the Floer differential.
 Passing to the canonical model and to the inverse limit over $E$ we obtain a multiple of the unit in the self-Floer cohomology of $(L,\nabla)$: